 The Museum of Vision notes that early eyeglasses were mostly worn by monks and scholars.
 The oldest pair of spectacles ever recovered were found beneath the floorboards at Wienhausen Abbey, a Catholic convent in Germany.
 They are rivet spectacles, which have no temples, or ear stems, but instead are secured to the face by clamping the nose between two lenses.
 The Wienhausen eyeglasses are generally believed to date to around 1400.

-By the 1800s, eyeglasses were common, but not as we think of them today.
-Lenses weren't custom made; instead, you'd go to a jeweler, a hardware store, or meet with a traveling peddler to try on different pairs of eyeglasses until you found the ones that worked.
+The timeline of modern eyeglasses development is as follows: In the 1800s, eyeglasses were common, but not as we think of them today.
+Lenses weren't custom-made; instead, you'd go to a jeweler, a hardware store, or meet with a traveling peddler to try on different pairs of eyeglasses until you found the ones that worked.
 And because eyeglasses were seen as a sign of old age, people often opted for handheld devices such as lorgnettes (spectacles with a single handle on one side) or scissor spectacles (where lenses moved on a hinge) instead of wearing glasses all the time.

 At the end of the 18th century, Philadelphia store proprietor John McAllister opened the first optical shop in America.
 But, when the War of 1812 and the trade embargo with Great Britain hindered his importing ability, he began making his own frames out of gold and silver.
 He and his son also imported the first cylindrical lenses for astigmatism.
 Antique Spectacles calls him "the founder of the profession of opticianry in this country."